College of Business Scholarships

-- The student must be planning to continue their education at your institution subsequent to the Spring 2014 semester.
+- The student should be planning to continue their education at your institution subsequent to the Spring 2015 semester.

 - Preference to be given to candidates who have not previously received a Houston CPA Society Scholarship unless there is a compelling reason for a second scholarship.

 Through the Ritchie-Jennings Memorial Scholarship, the Association of Certified Fraud Examiners Foundation supports the education of students who have an interest in pursuing a career in fraud examination.
 The scholarship provides an opportunity for students to advance their education and anti-fraud career paths.
 Many of these outstanding and deserving students go on to become Certified Fraud Examiners.

 The Ritchie-Jennings Memorial scholarship award amounts are $10,000, $5,000, $2,500, and $1,000.
 Scholarships are awarded in U.S. dollars and include a one-year ACFE Student Associate membership.
 Awards will be paid directly to the award recipient’s university.

 Ritchie-Jennings Memorial Scholarship details, criteria, and application available at http://www.acfe.com/scholarship.aspx

 The Accounting Education Foundation of TSCPA has established a program to provide scholarship assistant to accounting students who plan to become Texas Certified Public Accountants and enter the accounting profession.